limgl1998/ip/docs/README.md

 ### 'event' - Adds an event into the list

-An event task containing a description and location will be added to the list
+An event task containing a description and date will be added to the list

 Example of usage:

-event lunch /at Grandma's house
+event lunch /at Saturday 3pm

 Expected outcome:

     ____________________________________________________________
      Got it.
 I've added this task:
-       [E][✘] lunch (at: Grandma's house)
+       [E][✘] lunch (at: Saturday 3pm)
      Now you have 2 tasks in the list.
     ____________________________________________________________